tryton/tryton/doc/index.rst

 If the payment is disputed, it will be updated at the closure of the dispute.

+It is possible to partially or completely refund a payment.

 .. _source: https://stripe.com/docs/sources
 .. _`payment method`: https://stripe.com/docs/payments/payment-methods